Keegan-Evans/Keegan-Evans.github.io/markdown-tips.md

 - First paragraph of the second list item.
 You might put anything in here, it really depends on what you want to write.
-When you are ready for the second paragraph of the item just include a blank space and then at leas one paragraph at the beginning of the next paragraph.
+When you are ready for the second paragraph of the item just include a blank line and then at least one blank space at the beginning of the next paragraph.

    This is the first sentence of the second paragraph of the second list item.
 You can add even more.

    This is the third paragraph of the second list item.

 - This is the Third List Item.